My Kidney Operation in Thailand

 My GP strongly urged me to consult with a urologist about treatment for the tumor.
 As I sat conversing with the doctor, it finally hit me that I most probably had a cancerous tumor on my kidney and needed to immediately deal with its treatment.
 I had no time now to feel sorry for myself.

 Taking no action against the tumor was not an option because the mass was quite big and there was no guarantee that it would stay confined to the kidney before spreading to other organs in my body.

 A radical nephrectomy or removal of the whole kidney and mass was strongly recommended by the GP as the best and only sensible course of action.
 Chemotherapy or radiation treatment would most probably not work.

 On March 31, 2015, I visited Bumrungrad International Hospital in Bangkok and consulted with a urologist and surgeon who had received the latest training in laparoscopic surgery in the United States.
 Dr. Kittinut reviewed my CT scan pictures and strongly urged that I have the kidney and tumor removed as soon as possible.
-April 26 was set as the date of the operation assuming that I passed all of the heart investigations prior to the operation.
+April 26 was set as the date of the operation assuming that I passed all of the heart investigations before the operation.

 Heart Investigations Before My Operation

 On April 25, the date before my scheduled operation, I returned to Bumrungrad International Hospital's Heart Center for some heart investigations.
-Prior to signing off on okaying me for a kidney operation, cardiologist Dr, Chutikorn had to make sure that my heart was in good operating condition.
+Before signing off on okaying me for a kidney operation, cardiologist Dr. Chutikorn had to make sure that my heart was in good operating condition.